 The coffee industry uses a pretty standardized practice called 'cupping' to taste coffee.
 The idea behind cupping is to avoid any impact on flavour from the brewing process and to treat all coffees being tasted as equally as possible.
-For that reason, a very simple brewing process is used, as bad brewing can easily change the flavour of a coffee quite dramatically.
+For that reason, a straightforward brewing process is used, as bad brewing can easily change the flavour of a coffee quite dramatically.
 A fixed amount of coffee is weighed for each bowl.
-It is ground at a fixed setting and then a specific amount of water, just off the boil, is added.
+It is ground at a fixed setting, and then a specific amount of water, just off the boil, is added.
 For example, for 12g (1/2 oz) of coffee, 200ml (7fl oz) of water might be added.
 The coffee is then left to steep for four minutes.

 To end the brewing process, the layer of floating grounds on the top of the bowl, called the crust, is stirred.
 This causes almost all of the coffee grounds to fall to the bottom of the bowl where they stop extracting.
-Any grounds and foam that remain on top can be skimmed off and the coffee is ready to taste.
+Any grounds and foam that remain on top can be skimmed off, and the coffee is ready to taste.

 Once the coffee has cooled to a safe temperature, tasting begins.
 Coffee tasters use a spoon to get a small sample of coffee, which they then aggressively slurp from the spoon.
 This slurping process aerates the coffee and sprays it across the palate.
 It is not essential to tasting but does make tasting a little easier.

 Now, all of this might seem like quite a lot of work; however, after spending some time really thinking about how your coffee tastes, we guarantee you will enjoy your morning cup of joe that little bit more! :)